wyuinche/mitum-js-util/README.md

 keys.address // 5KYgKnSyGHECJngakyzHDBt58xt1FJJiUUkCXnjcFySpmca
 ```

-__!
-If you want to get keypair for mitumc, go 'Generate New Keypairs' first. !__

 ### Generate Create-Accounts

-For new account, 'currency id' and 'initial amount' must be set.
+For new account, `currency id` and `initial amount` must be set.
 With source account, you can create and register new account of target public key.

 Note that source account must be already registered one.

-When you use 'Generator', you must set 'network id' before you create something.
+When you use `Generator`, you must set `network id` before you create something.

 #### Usage